logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

 uid: c794b2d8-9f10-443d-9072-c65d0f2eb552
 ```

-Follow the example below (lines 13-16) to add your role to *mapRoles* and assign *system:masters* group to your role.
-Make sure to replace 'YOUR ROLE RoleARN' with your role RoleARN before saving.
+Follow the example below (lines 13-16) to add your role to *mapRoles* and assign the *system:masters* group to your role.
+Make sure to replace 'YOUR ROLE RoleARN' with the *Role ARN* you copied in the previous step before saving.

 !!! warning
-    You need to use the RoleARN not the instance profile ARN, also make sure to keep the same formatting as in the example below.
+    Make sure to keep the same formatting as in the example below.
+The configuration format is sensitive to indentation and copy-pasting does not always keep the correct indentation.

 ```bash hl_lines="13 14 15 16"